huggingface/blog/bloom-megatron-deepspeed-technology.md

 ## Overview

-BLOOM's architecture is very similar to [GPT3](https://en.wikipedia.org/wiki/GPT-3) with a few improvements as will be discussed in this article.
+BLOOM's architecture is very similar to [GPT3](https://en.wikipedia.org/wiki/GPT-3) with a few added improvements as will be discussed in this article.

 The following hardware was used during the training:

-- GPUs: 384 A100 80GB GPUs (48 nodes)
+- GPUs: 384 NVIDIA A100 80GB GPUs (48 nodes)
 - 8 GPUs per node Using NVLink 4 inter-gpu connects, 4 OmniPath links
-- CPU: AMD
+- CPU: AMD EPYC 7543 32-Core Processor
 - CPU memory: 512GB per node
 - GPU memory: 640GB per node
 - Inter-node connect: Omni-Path Architecture (OPA)
 - NCCL-communications network: a fully dedicated subnet
-- Disc IO network: shared network with other types of nodes
+- Disc IO network: GPFS shared with other nodes and users

 Important links: